-On the morning of December 31st, 2005 members of The Robot Group arrived to load all the equipment onto a 20' trailer.
-After an interesting trip across town with a literal truck load of technical equipment, we arrived at the pavilion where we began to setup the PA system and the rest of the Thereping equipment.
-We immediately drew a crowd by playing for a short while (Figure 13, 15), and then we offered the Thereping units to people in the crowd so they could experiment with music.
+On the morning of December 31st, 2005 the robot group loaded all the equipment onto a 20' trailer and transported it to the pavilion where we began to setup the PA system and the rest of the Thereping equipment.
+We immediately drew a crowd by playing for a short while, and then we offered the Thereping units to people in the crowd so they could experiment with music (figure 12).
 It took only a few moments to instruct someone on how to play the instrument.
 We had a crowd of people that watched the "jam session" for a good solid 3 hours!
 There were TV cameras from both local and national news organizations present.
+I was personally interviewed about the instruments twice and I saw other members of the group being asked for interviews as well.
 The most exciting part was the people participating.
 After just a few moments of instruction on what the parts of the instrument were, folks were able to pick up the instrument and start playing music together instantly!
-This part of the show was a major success, but we still had to tear down the entire system and reassemble it on the trailer for the parade.
+This part of the show was a major success, but we still had to tear down the entire system and reassemble for the parade.